quicwg/base-drafts/draft-ietf-quic-recovery.md

 Some networks may exhibit higher degrees of packet reordering, causing a sender to detect spurious losses.
-Additionally, packet reordering could be more common with QUIC than TCP, because network elements that could observe and reorder out-of-order TCP packets cannot do that for QUIC, because packet numbers are encrypted.
+Additionally, packet reordering could be more common with QUIC than TCP, because network elements that could observe and reorder TCP packets cannot do that for QUIC, because packet numbers are encrypted.
 Algorithms that increase the reordering threshold after spuriously detecting losses, such as RACK {{?RACK}}, have proven to be useful in TCP and are expected to be at least as useful in QUIC.